AFAskar/studtasks/README.md

 To start your Phoenix server:

 - Run `mix setup` to install and setup dependencies
+- Ensure Postgres is running locally (you can use `docker-compose up -d db`)
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.